- Choosing the languages supported by the project and the analysis

 - To perform the translation, all you have to do is select the text to translate and click the "Translate" button.

-WDMSG is used to check out all project messages (captions of controls, ...) and check them back in once they are translated.
+WDMSG is used to extract all project messages (control captions, etc.) and reintegrate them once they have been translated.

 Contact PC SOFT Sales Department for more details about the conditions for using this product.